Matoka26/LFA-OOP_HW2-Grammar-acceptance/README.md

 E 1 -

 WHERE:
-->'-' represent the lambda,the empty word
+->'-' represent lambda,the empty word
 ->Capital letters are the states of the machine
 ->Digits are the number of transitions of a node
 ->LowerCaseLetter-UpperCaseLetter is a transitions